-In its 2,700-year-history, the northern nomadic tribes always wanted to broke through the Great Wall and this led to many severe battles along the wall.
-Most of the time, the Great Wall did a great job protecting the Central Plain, while there were a few failures, like the Tumu Crisis in 15th century.
-However, the nomadic tribes had seldom marched south through the Great Wall and captured the Central Plain, except Mongol leader Genghis Khan, the only one in ancient history who breached the Great Wall with his army in 13th century.
+In its 2,700-year-history, the northern nomadic tribes always wanted to break through the Great Wall and this led to many severe battles.
+Most of the time the Great Wall did a great job protecting the Central Plain, but there were a few failures, like the Tumu Crisis in the 15th century.
+However, the nomadic tribes seldom marched south through the Great Wall to capture the Central Plain, except for the renowned Mongol leader Genghis Khan, the only one in ancient history who breached the Great Wall, accomplishing this feat with his army in 13th century.

-In contemporary and modern times, the defensive function of Great Wall got weaker and weaker and this defense line was breached several times, for instance, the Shanhaiguan Pass was captured by UK army in 1900 and the Gubeikou was seized by Japan army in 1933.
-Nowadays, the military defense function of the Great Wall has completely lost and it has become a national symbol and a top tourist destination of China.
+In contemporary and modern times, the defensive function of Great Wall got weaker and weaker and was breached several times, for instance, the Shanhaiguan Pass was captured by the British army in 1900 and the Gubeikou was seized by the Japanese army in 1933.
+Nowadays, the military defense function of the Great Wall has been completely lost, and it has morphed into a national symbol and a top tourist destination of China.

 Famous Great Wall Battles:

-General Meng Tian Attacked the Huns in the North, in 3rd century BC, Qin Dynasty
+General Meng Tian Attacked the Huns in the North, in the 3rd century BC, Qin Dynasty

-Wei Qing and Huo Qubing Beat Back the Huns, in 2nd century BC, Han Dynasty
+Wei Qing and Huo Qubing Beat Back the Huns, in the 2nd century BC, Han Dynasty

 Genghis Khan Breached China Great Wall, in 13th century, beginning of Mongol Empire